apache/flink/docs/content/docs/dev/configuration/advanced.md

 Flink itself consists of a set of classes and dependencies that form the core of Flink's runtime and must be present when a Flink application is started.
-The classes and dependencies needed to run the system handle areas such as coordination, networking, checkpointing, failover, APIs, operations (such as windowing), resource management, etc.
+The classes and dependencies needed to run the system handle areas such as coordination, networking, checkpointing, failover, APIs, operators (such as windowing), resource management, etc.

 These core classes and dependencies are packaged in the `flink-dist` jar, are part of Flink's `lib` folder, and part of the basic Flink container images.
 You can think of these dependencies as similar